awsdocs/amazon-athena-user-guide/doc_source/compression-formats.md

 # Compression Formats<a name="compression-formats"></a>

 Athena supports the following compression formats:
-+ SNAPPY\.
-This is the default compression format for files in the Parquet format\.
-For Amazon Kinesis Firehose logs, SNAPPY compression is not supported\.
-Use GZIP instead\.
++ SNAPPY \(Default compression format for files in the Parquet format\)
-+ ZLIB\.
-This is the default compression format for files in the ORC format\.
++ ZLIB\. \(Default compression format for files in the ORC format\)
 + GZIP
 + LZO
+**Note**
+Use the GZIP compression in Athena for querying Amazon Kinesis Firehose logs\.
+Athena and Amazon Kinesis Firehose each support different versions of SNAPPY, so GZIP is the only compatible format\.